 In case SIM5360 cellular module is included, the module’s integrated GNSS (1Hz) can also be used for geolocation positioning, with an external GNSS antenna attached via SMA connector.

-Cellular module is attached to Freematics Esprit through the onboard xBee socket.
-Please be noted that xBee socket uses 5V VCC instead of normal 3.3V due to the efficiency consideration for powering cellular modules.
+Cellular module is attached to Freematics ONE+ through its onboard xBee socket.
+We provide several options of cellular modules for different networks.
 Following chart compares the 3 types of cellular modules currently available.

-* Countries including Japan and Australia have both 3G bands in operation by different operators.
-Complete information is here.
+* Australia has both 3G bands in operation by different operators.
+Complete worldwide 3G band information is here.

-When cellular network module included, Freematics ONE+ comes with cellular antenna inside enclosure.
-To further improve cellular network signal level in areas with poor coverage, an optional external antenna can be attached via a SMA connector.
-By average this boosts signal by 3-6dB and reduce heat generated by the cellular module under poor signal level.
-Please note this option is unavailable if SIM5360 GNSS antenna is required which is also attached via SMA connector.
+Cellular network modules have onboard or attached antenna inside the enclsoure.
+To improve cellular network signal level in areas with poor coverage, an optional external antenna can be attached via a SMA connector.
+This could boost signal by 3-6dB and reduce heat generated by the cellular module under poor signal level.
+Please note this option is unavailable when SIM5360/SIM7600 GPS antenna is required since it is also attached via SMA connector.

 Freematics ONE+ has a microSD slot under the side cover.
 The card reader is connected to ESP32 through SPI.
 Standard Arduino SD library can be used for microSD card access.